Limbaži – Bishop’s Castle Lemsal

 History

-The settlement growing next to the castle, was quite a large town, a member of the German Hanseatic League, surrounded by stone walls from the 14th century.
-The main source of income for the town and the castle was the Svetupe river, which until the 16th century arrivied ships from the 20 km away Baltic Sea.
+The town that grew up next to the castle was quite a large centre, in 1385 granted charter by Archbishop John IV.
+Shortly afterwards it became a member of the German Hanseatic League, and surrounded by stone defensive walls in the 14th century.
+The main source of income for the town and the castle was the Svetupe River, which until the 16th century even allowed seagoing ship to sail down from the Baltic Sea, which was twenty kilometres away.
+The castle itself was important for the archbishops, because courts were held there twice a year, to which any of the subjects could bring a case and during which the hierarchs had to spend several weeks in Lamsal.

 The slow decline of Lamsal began in the first half of the 16th century.
-As a result of silting the river, the port became inaccessible to most ships, which significantly reduced income from trade.
-In addition, the city and the castle were burnt three times, once by the Swedish army and twice by the armies of Ivan the Terrible.
-After the end of the Livonian War, the power over the ruined Lamsal was taken over by the Polish-Lithuanian state, which established the seat of the starosty in it.
-The peace did not last long, because in 1602 the Swedes practically completely demolished all the brick buildings and fortifications.
+As a result of the silting of the river, the port became inaccessible to most ships, which significantly reduced the income from trade.
+In addition, the town and castle were burned down three times: once by Swedish troops and twice by the armies of Ivan the Terrible.
+After the end of the Livonian War, the Polish-Lithuanian state took over the ruined Lamsal and established the seat of the starosty there.
+However, in 1602, the castle was captured by the Swedes, who completely dismantled the external fortifications.
+Some of the rooms were still inhabited at that time, some were designated for economic purposes.
+In the 19th century, a barn was built on the foundations of the dismantled south-eastern wing, but the whole building eventually fell into complete ruin.

 Architecture